-Talk to whoever in your world that needs to be PART of the process if you have such stakeholders in your life and make sure they approve of your DREAM and your PLAN.
+Talk to whoever in your world needs to be PART of the process if you have such stakeholders in your life, and make sure they approve of your DREAM and your PLAN.

 After doing this, identify a time in the future when it will be possible for you to take time out of your life and travel!
 Even if it is not as long as you would prefer.

-And then you Make The Decision, and you hold yourself accountable!
+Then you make the decision, and you hold yourself accountable!